AmericanSquid/CouponSheet/README.md

 );
 ```

-### 5. Start the app using PM2
+### 5. Start the App Using PM2

-To run the app in the background using PM2, use the following command:
+PM2 will keep the app running in the background, even if the server restarts.

 ```bash
 pm2 start app.js --name coupon-redemption-app
 ```

-PM2 will keep the app running in the background, even if the server restarts.

 ### 6. (Optional) View logs